BogdanFSD/ML5-Mildew-Detection/README.md

 # Dataset Content

 - Dataset consist of 4208 photos of cherry leaves both healthy and infected with [fungus](https://en.wikipedia.org/wiki/Powdery_mildew).
 Disease that affect wide range of plants however client interested in Cherry Trees mostly.
-All images taken from Farmy & Foods.
+All images taken from Farmy & Foody.
 Customer is concerned about supplying compromised quality product.
 - Dataset located at [Kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves)
 - This project based on fictious story to apply machine learning algorithms to solve problem which later on could be used in real world scenario.

 ## Business Requirements

-Our customer Farmy & Foods contacted us to resolve non trivial issue in agricultural sector.
+Our customer Farmy & Foody contacted us to resolve non trivial issue in agricultural sector.
 And we are trying to create Machine Learning system that can help.
 Core problem is cherry leaves that are infected by fungus (Powdery Mildew).
 At the moment this process takes around 30 minutes per tree.
 Infected trees treated with fungicide.
 Due to size of customers (thousands trees all over the country) this process could be time consuming.
 In order to increase efficiency one of the solutions is Machine Learning model.
 Our system should make a decision based on an image of cherry leaves and give answer whether it is "Healthy" or "Infected"

 - Customer interested in app that can:

-1. Visually differentiate healthy leaf from infected by powdery mildew
+1. Visually differentiate healthy leaf from infected by powdery mildew.
-2. Predicting base on image, if leaf infected or healthy
+2. Predicting base on image, if leaf infected or healthy.
+3. Receiving prediction report of leaves.

 ## Hypothesis and validation